Note: Even if you are claiming a life circumstance exemption, you must still file a return, otherwise penalties may be incurred.

 If you or your spouse or common-law partner make an eligible relocation for one of the following reasons:

-You can sell your primary residence or a secondary property and be exempt from the BC home flipping tax.
+You can dispose of your primary residence or a secondary property and be exempt from the BC home flipping tax.

-To qualify for the eligible relocation exemption to sell your primary residence, your current primary residence must be at least 40 km farther from your new job or school than your new primary residence.
+To qualify for the eligible relocation exemption to dispose of your primary residence, your current primary residence must be at least 40 km farther from your new job or school than your new primary residence.

-To qualify for the eligible relocation exemption to sell a secondary property that is not your primary residence, the secondary property must be at least 100 km farther from your new primary residence than it was from your current primary residence.
+To qualify for the eligible relocation exemption to dispose of a secondary property that is not your primary residence, the secondary property must be at least 100 km farther from your new primary residence than it was from your current primary residence.

 Change in household membership

-If there’s a change in household membership that results in a property sale, that property sale is exempt from the BC home flipping tax.
+If there’s a change in household membership that results in a property disposition, that property disposition is exempt from the BC home flipping tax.
 A change in household membership can include a person related to you moving in with you, you moving in with a related person, and having or expecting a child.
+This exemption may be available to pre-sale contracts.

-The following exemptions apply if you sold the property because the event has already happened by the time of the sale.
+The following exemptions apply if you disposed of the property because the event has already happened by the time of the disposition.

 Breakdown of marriage or common-law partnership

-If there is a breakdown of your marriage or common-law partnership and you have been living separate and apart from your spouse or common-law partner for at least 90 days prior to the sale, you are exempt from the BC home flipping tax.
+If there is a breakdown of your marriage or common-law partnership and you have been living separate and apart from your spouse or common-law partner for at least 90 days prior to the disposition, you are exempt from the BC home flipping tax.
+This exemption also applies to pre-sale contracts.

 Involuntary termination of employment

-If you, or your spouse or common-law partner, experience an involuntary termination of employment and must sell your property, you are exempt from the BC home flipping tax.
+If you, or your spouse or common-law partner, experience an involuntary termination of employment and must dispose of your property, including a pre-sale contract, you are exempt from the BC home flipping tax.

 This exemption does not apply to self-employed individuals.